bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-11-11-Investments.md

 It turns out in ${ 1975 - 2015, }$ VTSAX (Vanguard Total Stock Market Index Fund) had an average annual return of ${ 11.9 \% . }$

-Link to the VTSAX page: [Link](https://investor.vanguard.com/investment-products/mutual-funds/profile/vtsax).
+Link to VTSAX page: [Link](https://investor.vanguard.com/investment-products/mutual-funds/profile/vtsax).

 P invests ${ \$12,500 }$ each year.
 Assuming ${ 11.9 \% }$ annual return, P will be financially independent (${ \$ 317,175 }$) in around ${ 11.5 }$ years.